In Effect August 13, 2021

 How Long Is the Wait at Urgent Care?

+We are currently experiencing high patient volumes, which has led to increased wait times.
 At our pediatric Urgent Care Centers, no appointment is necessary, and walk-ins are welcome.
 Urgent Care wait times are updated every minute and are estimates based on the average time it takes for a patient to be placed in an exam room.

 We’re open seven days a week, including evenings and holidays.